PapillonApp/Papillon-ED-Core/README.md

 ### Build

-- This script lint and builds the typescript files to javascript files.
+- This script lint and builds the typescript files to javascript and `.d.ts` files, in `dist/`.
+- A minified file is available at `dist/index.mjs`.
 ```shell
 npm run build
 ```